 Skip advert

 Advertisement

-Useful features on the lower-spec SE and SE Technology cars includes automatic headlights, electrically-adjustable door mirrors and a tyre pressure monitoring system, while the more expensive Xcellence trim adds parking sensors, a keyless go system and rain-sensing wipers.
+Useful features on the lower-spec SE includes automatic headlights, electrically adjustable door mirrors, a height and reach-adjustable steering wheel and a tyre pressure-monitoring system, while the more expensive Xcellence trim adds parking sensors, a keyless-go system and rain-sensing wipers.

 Leg room, head room & passenger space

 SEAT seems to have done the impossible by making the Ibiza 2mm shorter than before, yet offering much more space inside.
-Leg room in the back is up 35mm, thanks mostly to the 95mm increase in wheelbase.
-It all equates to one of the most spacious cars in the class with space for a six foot passenger to sit in reasonable comfort behind a six foot driver with plenty of head and shoulder room.
+Legroom in the back is up by 35mm, thanks mostly to the 95mm increase in wheelbase.
+It all equates to one of the most spacious cars in the class, with room for a six-foot passenger to sit in reasonable comfort behind a six-foot driver with plenty of head and shoulder room.

 Three adults across the back will be tight, but children will be fine.
-Access to the rear seats is good and the view out is impressive, too – even without a panoramic roof the car feels light and airy.
-As you might expect, the only other car in the supermini class that can boast a similar amount of space is the mechanically identical VW Polo.
+Access to the rear seats is good, and the view out is impressive, too; even without a panoramic roof, the car feels light and airy.
+As you might expect, the only other model in the supermini class that can boast a similar amount of space is the mechanically identical VW Polo.

+Skip advert